Gihan007/Chatbot_Using_LangChain_With_Meomory/README.md

-📄 README.md
+## To run this project just run "streamlit run chat_test_bot.py"  in your terminal
-To run this project just run #streamlit run chat_test_bot.py# in your terminal markdown
+markdown
 Copy
 Edit